spiral/docs/docs/en/framework/container.md

 ## Auto Wiring

-Spiral Framework attempts to hide container implementation and configuration from your domain layer by providing rich auto-wiring functionality.
+Spiral attempts to hide container implementation and configuration from your domain layer by providing rich auto-wiring functionality.
 Though auto-wiring rules are straightforward, it's essential to learn them to avoid framework misbehavior.

 ### Automatic Dependency Resolution